douglaz/psl/Ontology-alignment-example.md

-After [[building and installing| building-psl]] the PSL software we are now ready to run an example PSL program.
-PSL examples are found in the psl-examples package.
+After ensuring that the [[prerequisites]] and [[examples|install examples]] are installed, change to the directory containing the project of examples.
 Inside this package you will find the ```OntologyAlignment.groovy``` example.
 First, navigate to the parent directory of the `OntologyAlignment.groovy` example:

 ````
 >> cd <local path to psl-examples>/src/main/java/edu/umd/cs/psl/example